wingbotai/docs/doc/README.md

 Bot structure is divided into various building blocks.
 Each block represents mostly self-containt parts of conversation with specific goal.
 For example, one building block is about finding the right coffee machine, another is conversation about Saeco and yet another is conversation about product ranges.

-User position between blocks is very fluid, as they can switch between the blocks based on their questions.
+User movement between blocks is very fluid, as they can switch between the blocks based on their questions.
 Such switch is serviced by function called callback (will be discussed further below).

 **Saeco bot structure**